-Can you eat raw spam?
-Yes, you can.
-It’s cooked before it is canned.
-Because all canned foods are pasteurized during the process it is safe to consume.
-So, you can eat straight out of the can, but the smell of freshly open tins can be quite unpleasant.
+You can eat Spam raw since all canned foods are pasteurized during the process.
+Also, you can eat raw spam straight from the can, but the smell can be quite unpleasant.

 1. It’s More Convenient and Shelf-stable